First Dogs of U.S. Presidents

 President Joe Biden stands smiling in the Oval Office with his two German Shepherds, Champ lying on the floor and Major sitting beside him near the Resolute Desk.

 President Joe Biden in the Oval Office with his German shepherds, Champ and Major, on February 9, 2021.
 Official White House photo by Adam Schultz.
-Public Domain
+Public domain

 Loyal Companions in the Corridors of Power